BleuLlama/ImageWriterIISimulator/README.md

 - When it does, print from Print Shop, capture to file

 As of Jul-19, all of the above have been accomplished.

+# Sounds

+The Sounds directory contains a bunch of audio recordings from an actual ImageWriter II printer.
+They were recorded by me using a borrowed IW2 printer.
+They are released here with a Creative Commons - Attribution license.